maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

 ## cp

+    >
+it will copy file/directories in source path and to destination path like `copy and paste`

-    >   - you can create a file with same content of file
+        - you can create a file with same content of file
         - using this command you can copy a file.
             Ex:
                 $> cp test.txt test-temp.txt